mailjet/prestashop-mailjet-plugin-apiv3/README.md

 ## Changelog

+= 3.2.9 =
+* Fixed displaying of special symbols in trigger emails
+* Added checks for existing parameters in hookNewOrder()

 = 3.2.8 =
 * jQuery is included explicitly now in the module
 * Added correct hooks, related to customer edition and properly handling of customer subscription/unsubscription to Mailjet's master contact list